January 24, 2023 5 min read

 If you are the parent of a newborn, it is likely that any cough, sneeze or hiccup sends off alarm bells, making you wonder just how frequently these completely normal (but sometimes concerning) bodily functions should be happening.

-The good news is, when it comes to babies, sneezing every once in a while is completely normal and actually a beneficial way for their little bodies to protect against germs.
+The good news is, when it comes to babies, sneezing occasionally is generally considered normal for newborns and serves as a way for them to clear their nasal passages.
 If they are sneezing more frequently though, this may indicate that something else is going on, which may or may not require medical attention.

 We are going to cover some of these scenarios below, along with tips for dealing with a stuffy nose and advice on when symptoms indicate that it is time to reach out to a healthcare provider.